Skip to content

 typescript

-import { MsGineClient } from '@msgine/sdk'
+import { MsGineClient } from '@msgine/sdk';

 const client = new MsGineClient({

-const results = await client.sendSmsBatch(messages)
+const result = await client.sms.send({

 Response